 When National Standards were implemented into New Zealand schools I reacted negatively.
 My original position, like many with a vested interest in education, was to criticise and resist the introduction of this kind of regime.
 It seemed as though the introduction of National Standards was part of a shift towards an international trend towards standardised testing in primary schools.
 The arguments against standardised testing are compelling.
 Yong Zhao describes the standards as “too narrow, too impersonal, too linear and too focussed on the short term.
 It’s a model that stifles creativity and discriminates against many students.”
 Ken Robinson describes the need for an education system that is responsive to the needs of a modern world.
 He argues that the education being offered and delivered by schools currently, is only good at “killing creativity”.
 How could I support a regime that was going to be a barrier to that?

-You can imagine my shock then, when I discovered recently, that it was John Hattie who was responsible for the introduction of the standardised testing regime into New Zealand primary schools.
-I have been a big fan of the Visible Learning approach to education for some time.
-I have been endeavouring to apply the findings of his research into my classroom on a daily basis.
-How has this situation arisen?
-Is it a ‘situation’ at all, I wonder?
-Are these academics actually contradicting one another?
-I for one, would love to find out.
-But in the meanwhile, I am going to propose my own understanding and interpretation of the situation.
+You can imagine my shock then, when I discovered, that it was John Hattie who was responsible for the introduction of the standardised testing regime into New Zealand primary schools.
+I had been a big fan of the Visible Learning approach to education for some time.
+I had been endeavouring to apply the findings of his research into my classroom on a daily basis.
+How had this situation arisen?
+Is it a ‘situation’ at all, I wondered?
+Were these academics actually contradicting one another?

 I now realise that standards and creativity can co-exist in the classroom.
 I believe my experiences and observations in the classroom over the past few years can validate this.
-(I would love a researcher to come into my room and really test this – any takers?)
 I am becoming increasingly aware that it is not the standards that are the problem.
-The real problem is in the way that teachers approach learning (in general) and how they approach (specifically) the achieving of those standards.
-From my observation, teaching has not changed since the implementation of the standards.
+The real problem is in the way that teachers approach learning (in general) and how they approach the achieving of those standards (specifically).
+It’s about pedagogy.
 It’s not the standards that are acting as a ceiling to effective learning and creativity.
 That ceiling is being imposed by the prevalent teaching practices.
 The teaching practices that you will see in the majority of classrooms throughout the world.
 They are pretty much the same teaching practices that you and your parents and grandparents were subjected to during your time at school.

 Ease Education: Teaching at a human scale.